4hmedshanu/Systemcropadvag/README.md

 mvn spring-boot:run
 ```

-Application will be available at:
+The application will be available at:

 ```
 http://localhost:8082